Coursedog

 How To Do It

-• To build the requirement, click into the requirement and select “Edit”.
+• Click into the requirement and select “Edit”.

 • This will open up a modal to add and edit requirement types and other details.